eltiempoes/python-lottie/README.md

   Shows a side-by-side diff of the human-readable rendition of two tgs / lottie files

-* `bin/tgs2svg.py`

-  Extracts a frame as SVG from a lottie/tgs file, has a couple more options than `bin/tgsconvert.py`

-* `bin/raster2tgs.py`

-  Converts a sequence of raster images into a lottie/tgs file, has a couple more options than `bin/tgsconvert.py`

 * `bin/raster_palette.py`

   Shows the palette of a raster image, to use with `bin/raster2tgs.py`